tigerhawkvok/atacseq-helper/README.md

 ## Setup

 1. Once you've cloned or downloaded this repository, drop all its files into the root directory containing your files needing analysis.
 2. Go to https://conda.io/miniconda.html , download, and run the installer appropriate for your platform.
-(The OSX installer is included in this repo)
+(The OSX installer is included in this repo).

 That's all!